SaifAqqad/AHK_MicMute/README.md

 * <kbd>CTRL</kbd> <kbd>ALT</kbd> <kbd>F10</kbd> toggles locked/unlocked
 * You can drag the overlay to change its position when it's unlocked
 * Games need to be set to `Windowed fullscreen` or `Borderless` for the overlay to show up on top
-* You have the option to only show the overlay when the microphone is muted
+* You can set the overlay to only show if the microphone is muted or unmuted
 * You can use custom icons for the overlay.
     To do this, turn on the option in the config UI, then place the icons (`ico`/`png`/`jpeg`) in the same folder as `MicMute.exe` and rename them as:
     -  Mute icon: `overlay_mute`